Sharparam/chatrix/README.md

 Currently there is no asynchronous calls or built-in handling of rate-limiting.

+All of the available endpoints *should* be available, if there are some missing that are not deprecated in the official API docs, please open an issue about it or add them yourself and submit a PR!

 ### Using the client class `Chatrix::Client`
 The client class works as a wrapper around the raw API calls to make working